SaltyGoo/saltygoo.github.io/class/fi_cyclops.md

 When a creature you can see casts a spell, you can force it to choose between taking 1D6 psychic damage or miscasting the spell.
 If you do, you are [blinded](/2020/11/09/base-rules/) to all things that are not the caster until your next turn.

 ## Forge of the Gods
-As you gain this ability and every time you spend at least a [treasure](/2020/11/09/base-rules/) carousing, you craft one of the following:
+As you gain this ability and every time you spend at least a [treasure](/2020/11/09/base-rules/) carousing, you forge one of the followings:

-- A solid **lightning bolt** that inflicts 1D20 damage when thrown, never misses, and reappears in your hand after.
+- **Solid Lightning Bolt**: inflicts 1D20 damage when thrown, never misses, and reappears in your hand after.
 Each time it is thrown, its damage die shrinks by one size.
+Can be consumed as a Spell Dice.
-- A **giant trident** (1D12) that can summon a horse- or hippocampus-drawn chariot which allows 3 people to travel over land and sea at such speed that they cross in one day what would normally take one week.
-Has 2 one-day charges.
+- **Giant Trident**: inflicts 1D12 damage.
+Can summon a horse- or hippocampus-drawn chariot which allows 4 people to teleport to an outdoors location you have visited in the past in any plane.
+Has 2 uses before turning into a puddle of water.
-- A **cap** that allows its wearer to become invisible for 1 hour.
+- **Stygian Cap**: Protects from scrying.
+Allows its wearer to become invisible for 30 minutes.
 Each time it is used, the duration is reduced by 10 minutes.